quintel/documentation/general/testing_ground.md

-# Local testing ground scenarios

-Together with Alliander, "testing ground"-specific functionality has been added to the ETM.
-Use of a new testing ground scenario begins with the design of a national scenario.
-Subsequently, the national scenario can be scaled to the size of the testing ground.

-## Scaling ETM scenarios to testing ground level
+# Scaling ETM scenarios to testing ground level

-### Selecting the national reference scenario
+## Selecting the national reference scenario

 There are two ways to specify the national reference scenario for the local testing ground: